 4. Helping You Seek Entry Into a Diversionary Program

 If this is your first time being charged with a crime, a criminal defense lawyer may be able to help you seek entry into one of South Carolina’s diversionary programs.
-These are programs that allow eligible first-time offenders to avoid a conviction regardless of guilt—if they meet certain conditions.
+These programs allow eligible first-time offenders to avoid a conviction regardless of guilt—if they meet certain conditions.

 If you are eligible for a diversionary program—and if this appears to be the only way to avoid a conviction based on the facts of your case—you will want to work with a lawyer to gain entry into the appropriate program.
-Your lawyer can also tell you what you need to do in order to complete the program successfully.
+Your lawyer can also tell you what you need to do to complete the program successfully.

 5. Asserting Your Constitutional Rights

-Even if you committed a crime, you may be entitled to an acquittal if the police violated your constitutional rights.
+Even if you committed a crime, you might be entitled to an acquittal if the police violated your constitutional rights.
 For example, if the police violated your Fourth Amendment right to be free from unreasonable searches and seizures, the prosecution’s evidence may be inadmissible, and it may have no way to convict you.
 An experienced South Carolina criminal defense lawyer can determine whether your rights were violated and assert all available constitutional defenses on your behalf.

 6. Carefully Selecting the Jurors Who Will Hear Your Case